Paul-Dempsey/pachde-CHEM/doc/sus.md

 # CHEM Sustain, Sostenuto, and Sostenuto 2

 The **Sustain**, **Sostenuto**, and **Sostenuto 2** modules provide 1U on-screen "pedals" for these functions.
+These modules are unaffected by pedal assignments.
+They are always Sustain and Sostenutos.

 Click the round button on either end of the slider to jump directly to the maximum or minimum value.